hasanmoudud/geocompr/main.md

 Geographic data I/O is almost always part of a wider process.
 It depends on knowing which datasets are *available*, where they can be *found* and how to *retrieve* them, topics covered in section \@ref(retrieving-data).
-This section demonstrates how to access open access *geoportals* which collectively contain many terrabytes of data.
+This section demonstrates how to access open access *geoportals* which collectively contain many terabytes of data.
 There is a wide range of geographic file formats, each of which has pros and cons.
 These are described in section \@ref(file-formats).
 The process of actually reading and writing such file formats efficiently is not covered until sections \@ref(data-input) and \@ref(data-output) respectively.